error-BSOD64/error-BSOD64/README.md

 Hi!
 I am error-BSOD64 a.k.a.
 GodDuck.
-(On Discord)

 A begginer developer whose main focus is on "repetitive task automation" and providing solutions for software managmement automation.
 (Ties in loosely, but it's diffetrent) I always had an interest in Electronics, but never had the oppurtunity, so